anitsh/til/README.md

 short lived issues like blog posts and brief overview of a tech stack here.

-For indepth study I use another account [LearnWithAnit](https://github.com/LearnWithAnit) for learning books and online courses.
+For indepth study materials, please visit [ReadersClub](https://github.com/ReadersClub/readersclub.github.io/issues) which includes books and many online courses that get my hands on.
 This is also open sourced if you would like participate.

 If you have anything to ask, please create an [issue](https://github.com/codeanit/ama/issues).